rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-07-19-On the Efficacy of KD.md

 ---
-title:  "[ICCV]On the Efficacy of Knowledge Distillation"
+title:  "[ICCV2019]On the Efficacy of Knowledge Distillation"
-excerpt: "[ICCV]On the Efficacy of Knowledge Distillation"
+excerpt: "[ICCV2019]On the Efficacy of Knowledge Distillation"
 categories:
   - Paper & Knowledge